mohitrbhardwaj/Java-projects/README.md

-Text Editor with auto suggestion and auto completion features implemented using trie and completely based on Object oriented programming in Java.
+Text Editor with auto suggestion and auto completion features implemented using radix tree and completely based on Object oriented programming in Java.